-You also need to keep a thorough record of your deduction to support it.
+You also need to keep a thorough deduction record to support it.
 The depth of the documentation depends on whether your donation was in cash or as a property and the total value of the donation.
 If you donated cash, having a receipt from the charity with their name and address as well as the date and amount of your documentation will be enough.
-However, if you have made a non-cash donation valued above $5,000, the IRS might require an appraisal.
+However, the IRS might require an appraisal if you have made a non-cash donation valued above $5,000.

 Casualty and theft losses

 For those that have suffered property damage during the past year, either by fire, accident, or natural disaster, you could claim a deduction for the loss.
 However, this deduction can only be taken on a federally declared disaster, and you can’t take a deduction for those losses covered by insurance.
-You have to also reduce your loss by $100 before you can figure your deduction.
+You must also reduce your loss by $100 before you can figure out your deduction.

 Miscellaneous itemized deductions